gpsuser/UCMCO6602/Lecture 8 - Diffie Hellman.md

 ## Introduction

 Today's lecture is on the Diffie-Hellman Key Exchange protocol.
 This fundamental cryptographic concept revolutionized secure communication and laid the groundwork for many modern cryptographic systems.

-Over the next two hours, we'll explore its history, mechanics, implementation, and security implications.
+* We'll explore its history, mechanics, implementation, and security implications.

 ## Historical Context